 Check out our comparison table of the top 3 humidifiers if you are hard-pressed for time.
 But if you want to know in detail, keep on reading.

 This Ultrasonic Cool Mist Humidifier safely humidifies the air for up to 16 hours and is an ideal choice for your bedroom.
-It comes with a high and low speed setting that makes it easy to adjust the mist direction and speed to cater to your comfort level.
+It comes with a high and low-speed setting that makes it easy to adjust the mist direction and speed to cater to your comfort level.
 The 1.5-liter water tank provides ideal coverage.
-This makes it a perfect choice for your bedroom, offices, and other medium-sized rooms.
+This makes it the best humidifier for the bedroom, offices, and other medium-sized rooms.

 This humidifier comes with an optional night lamp that offers a soothing glow at night for maximum relaxation.
 The automatic shut-off feature turns off the humidifier automatically when the water level is low, or the water tank is removed.
 This humidifier is compact and can be kept on a table or shelf.
 You get an AC adapter and disk cleaning brush with this product.
 This product is one of the bestselling humidifiers on the market.